 - 1. Transfers are made without regard to race, color, national origin, sex, religion, familial status, disability, and elderliness.
 Residents can be transferred to accommodate a disability.
 Transfers will be made in accordance with NNRHA's Transfer Policy.
 24 CFR § 100.5 - 2.
-Residents will not be transferred to a dwelling unit of equal size except to alleviate hardship of the resident or other undesirable conditions as determined by the Executive Director or designee. - Residents will receive one offer of a transfer.
+Residents will not be transferred to a dwelling unit of equal size except to alleviate hardship of the resident or other undesirable conditions as determined by the Executive Director or designee. - 3.
+Residents will receive one offer of a transfer.
 Refusal of that offer without good cause will result in lease termination for mandatory transfers or the removal of the household from the transfer list for voluntary transfers.
-24 CFR § 1.4(2)(ii) .See page 20a for Information related to Transfers under 504 Reasonable Accommodations. - 4.
+24 CFR § 1.4(2)(ii) - 4.
 There is no notice requirement for emergency transfers, since, by definition, these involve danger to residents.
-There is no notice requirement for administrative transfers in which the resident is in danger from criminal elements or domestic violence, but all other categories of transfers require at least 30 days written notice14.
+There is no notice requirement for administrative transfers in which the resident is in danger from criminal elements or domestic violence, but all other categories of transfers require at least 30 days written notice.
 24 CFR § 966.4(h) - 5.
-When possible, NNRHA will allow a resident in good standing to choose the property to which to transfer for rehabilitation or redevelopment units. - 14 Transfers under the Relocation Rights Contract require 120 to 180 days notice.
+When possible, NNRHA will allow a resident in good standing to choose the property to which to transfer for rehabilitation or redevelopment units.

+&lt;sup>14 Transfers under the Relocation Rights Contract require 120 to 180 days notice.